TZstatsADS/fall2019-proj1--nicolembithe/README.md

 # Applied Data Science @ Columbia
-## Fall 2019
-## Project 1: A "data story" on the songs of our times
+### Project 1: A "data story" on the songs of our times

 <img src="figs/emotive.png" width="100">

-Term: Fall 2019
+# Term: Fall 2019

 + Project title: Most emotive music genres
 + This project is conducted by Nicole Mbithe